brightdigit/.github/profile/README.md

 # Your Experts in Swift App Development

-We are BrightDigit a Swift-Based App Development headed by @leogdion
+We are BrightDigit a Swift-Based App Development headed by [@leogdion](http://github.com/leogdion)

 ## Who We Are & What We Do

 BrightDigit was created with the idea that great apps are made by thinking ahead.

-Founded in 2012 by Leo Dion, a software developer with over 20 years’ experience, BrightDigit has focused on building high-quality apps for Apple devices.
+Founded in 2012 by [Leo Dion]((http://github.com/leogdion)), a software developer with over 20 years’ experience, BrightDigit has focused on building high-quality apps for Apple devices.
 We specialize in building apps using Swift and exploring all the new opportunities in the growing Apple software market.

 ## Our Lastest Video